- Home

 For more information on snow removal and ice control on City streets, download our policy (PDF).

-The City plows pedestrian sidewalks and trails according to the pedestrian/trail snow removal route map (PDF).
+The City plows pedestrian sidewalks and trails according to the pedestrian/trail snow removal route maps.

 Pushing snow onto sidewalks is an unfortunate consequence of plowing any street, so we ask for your patience with getting certain City sidewalks plowed.